-Key areas Outcomes 1.
-Building am improvement infrastructure Quality improvement (QI) learning and development workshops provided to 1259 members of the social care workforce across Scotland 2.
-Supporting colleagues in scrutiny and assurance to be agents for improvement 25 Quality Improvement (QI) one-day workshops were delivered to inspectors for regulated care and strategic inspectors.
+Key areas Outcomes Next Steps: Building am improvement infrastructure Quality improvement (QI) learning and development workshops provided to 1259 members of the social care workforce across Scotland The IST will continue to support the social care workforce with QI learning as well as support the supporting the learning through the implementation phase.
+2. Supporting colleagues in scrutiny and assurance to be agents for improvement 25 Quality Improvement (QI) one- day workshops were delivered to inspectors for regulated care and strategic inspectors.
+The IST will continue to support the Professional Development Award and support all inspectors from across scrutiny and assurance.
 3. Building improvement capability in the sector 46 QI one-day workshops were delivered.
 The participants came from across health and social care, including Health and Social Care Partnerships (HSCPs), universities and care provider organisations.
+These workshops will continue at the introductory level and develop as the learning grows and consolidates.

-4. Building improvement alliances We have been consolidating alliances with many national organisations the details of which can be found in section 3.
-However, we continue to make new and to strengthen connections with partners and stakeholders, including: Scottish Prison Service The Scottish Improvement Science Collaborating Centre (SISCC) Trellis Faith in Older People AIDS Trust Scottish Childminding Association Glasgow Caledonian University, Allied Health Science.
-5. Improvement support projects and programmes Completed first phase of the national Care About Physical Activity Programme (CAPA) and designed, secured funding and beginning the next phase with a regional approach.
+4. Building We have been consolidating Improvement alliances improvement alliances alliances with many national organisations.
+However, we continue to make new and to strengthen connections with are essential to the scale up and spread of improvement initiatives.
+We will partners and stakeholders, including: Scottish Prison Service The Scottish Improvement Science Collaborating Centre (SISCC) Trellis Faith in Older People AIDS Trust Scottish Childminding Association Glasgow Caledonian University, Allied Health Science. continue to strengthen these connections and explore opportunities for new relationships and partnerships.